New York City Marathon: Five borough course

-From 1976, the course covers all five boroughs of New York City.
+Since 1976, the course has included all five boroughs of New York City.
 It begins on Staten Island, in Fort Wadsworth, near the approach to the Verrazzano-Narrows Bridge.
 The bridge typically carries only vehicular traffic and is closed for the event.
 Runners use both sides of the bridge's upper level and the westbound side of the lower level.
 In the opening minutes of the race, the bridge is filled with runners, creating a dramatic spectacle that is closely associated with the event.

 After descending the bridge, the course winds through Brooklyn, mostly along Fourth Avenue and Bedford Avenue, for approximately the next 11 mi.
 Runners pass through a variety of neighborhoods, including: Bay Ridge, Sunset Park, Park Slope, Bedford–Stuyvesant, Williamsburg, and Greenpoint.